reymon359/book-sentences/books/atomic-habits/README.md

 Your habits contribute most of the evidence that shapes your identity.
 In this way, the process of building habits is actually the process of becoming yourself.

 This is a gradual evolution... ...We change bit by bit, day by day, habit by habit.
 We are continually undergoing microevolutions of the self... ...If you finish a book, then perhaps you are the type of person who likes reading... ...Every action you take is a vote for the type of person you wish to become.

+Meaningful change does not require radical change.
+Small habits can make a meaningful difference by providing evidence of a new identity.
+And if a change is meaningful, it actually is big.
+That’s the paradox of making small improvements.

+Habits are the path to changing your identity.
+The most practical way to change _who_ you are is to change _what_ you do.

+Each habit not only gets results but also teaches you something far more important: to trust yourself.
+You start to believe you can actually accomplish these things.

+When... ...the evidence begins to change, the story you tell yourself begins to change as well.

+Every time you choose to perform a bad habit, it’s a vote for that identity.
+The good news is that you don’t need to be perfect.
+In any election, there are going to be votes for both sides.
+You don’t need a unanimous vote to win an election; you just need a majority.
+It doesn’t matter if you cast a few votes for a bad behavior or an unproductive habit.
+Your goal is simply to win the majority of the time.

+New identities require new evidence.
+If you keep casting the same votes you’ve always cast, you’re going to get the same results you’ve always had.

+If nothing changes, nothing is going to change.

+It is a simple two-step process: 1.
+Decide the type of person you want to be.
+2. Prove it to yourself with small wins.

+First, decide who you want to be... ...at any level—as an individual, as a team, as a community, as a nation.
+What do you want to stand for?
+What are your principles and values?
+Who do you wish to become?
+These are big questions, and many people aren’t sure where to begin—but they do know what kind of results they want... ...That’s fine.
+Start there and work backward from the results you want to the type of person who could get those results.
+Ask yourself, “Who is the type of person that could get the outcome I want?”... ...Who is the type of person that could learn a new language?

+For example, “Who is the type of person who could write a book?”
+It’s probably someone who is consistent and reliable.
+Now your focus shifts from writing a book (outcome-based) to being the type of person who is consistent and reliable (identity-based).

+Beliefs like:
+- “I’m the kind of teacher who stands up for her students.”
+- “I’m the kind of doctor who gives each patient the time and empathy they need.”
+- “I’m the kind of manager who advocates for her employees.”

+Feedback loops.
+Your habits shape your identity, and your identity shapes your habits.
+It’s a two-way street.
+The formation of all habits is a feedback loop.

+It’s important to let your values, principles, and identity drive the loop rather than your results.
+The focus should always be on becoming that type of person, not getting a particular outcome.

+### THE REAL REASON HABITS MATTER

+Identity change is the North Star of habit change.

+“Are you becoming the type of person you want to become?”
+The first step is not _what_ or _how,_ but _who._ You need to know who you want to be.
+Otherwise, your quest for change is like a boat without a rudder.

+You have the power to change your beliefs about yourself.
+Your identity is not set in stone.
+You have a choice in every moment.

+You can choose the identity you want to reinforce today with the habits you choose today.

+It’s not about achieving external measures of success like earning more money, losing weight, or reducing stress.
+Habits... ...are not about _having_ something.
+They are about _becoming_ someone.

+Your habits matter because they help you become the type of person you wish to be.
+They are the channel through which you develop your deepest beliefs about yourself.
+Quite literally, you become your habits.

+Chapter Summary:
+- There are three levels of change: outcome change, process change, and identity change.
+- The most effective way to change your habits is to focus not on what you want to achieve, but on who you wish to become.
+- Your identity emerges out of your habits.
+Every action is a vote for the type of person you wish to become.
+- Becoming the best version of yourself requires you to continuously edit your beliefs, and to upgrade and expand your identity.
+- The real reason habits matter is not because they can get you better results (although they can do that), but because they can change your beliefs about yourself.

 ## 3 How to Build Better Habits in 4 Simple Steps